hashtag-incIude/BakingTutorial/README.md

 # BakingTutorial
-The task is to create a Android Baking App that will allow Udacity resident baker-in-chief, Miriam, to share her recipes with the world.
+The task is to create a Android Baking App that will allow Udacity resident baker-in-chief, AK, to share her recipes with the world.
 You will create an app that will allow a user to select a recipe and see video-guided steps for how to complete it.

 BakingApp